davidzk3/prediction-market-ops-playbook/runbooks/dispute-handling.md

-\- The proposed outcome is factually incorrect
+- The proposed outcome is factually incorrect

-\- The oracle data source is wrong or incomplete
+- The oracle data source is wrong or incomplete

-\- The market question is ambiguous or misinterpreted
+- The market question is ambiguous or misinterpreted

-\- Resolution timing violated protocol rules
+- Resolution timing violated protocol rules

-This runbook applies from \*\*dispute initiation through final resolution\*\*.
+This runbook applies from **dispute initiation through final resolution**.

----

-\## Dispute Entry Points

-\### On-Chain

-\- Optimistic oracle dispute submission

-\- Bond posted by disputer

-\- Dispute window opened automatically

-\### Off-Chain

-\- User support escalation

-\- Governance delegate escalation

-\- Ops-initiated dispute escalation (if allowed)